byuccl/dac_sdc_2022/_labs/lab_vitis_hls.md

 To run the Vitis tools you should do the following:
 ```
-source /opt/Xilinx/Vitis_HLS/2012.2/settings64.sh
+source /tools/Xilinx/Vitis_HLS/2020.2/settings64.sh
 export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LIBRARY_PATH
 vitis_hls
 ```

 The first step will add the Xilinx binaries to your `PATH`.
 I second step was needed on my machine to solve a bug (might not be needed with different Ubuntu versions).
 The last command runs Vitis HLS.
-If you don't want to setup your own machine, contact me and I can give you access to a server with Vivado 2019.2 installed.
+If you don't want to setup your own machine, contact me and I can give you access to a server with Vitis 2020.2 installed.

 ### Vivado GUI vs command line